nadeo/trackmania-doc/docs/create/map-review/weekly-shorts-guidelines.md

 We understand that this vision may not always match well with the expectation and also enjoyment of more expert players.
 Higher skilled players could find tracks not challenging enough, or get bored quickly if there is no unique strategy to find.
 For these players, we will always have the Track of the Day selections, later tracks in the Seasonal Campaigns, and of course many user generated tracks to discover in the game.

 For the Weekly Short tracks, we want to see tracks that are truly short, not intense, not confusing and easy to read for beginning players.
-We also want to introduce some new guidelines and “rules” to submission for tracks, so we can shape and theme each week with a somewhat similar structure.
+We also want to introduce some new guidelines and "rules" to submission for tracks, so we can shape and theme each week with a somewhat similar structure.

 Find below the guidelines and rules we will adapt going forward.
 Following these guidelines as a track creator well, will greatly improve the chance for selection.